5 browsers I’ve tried on Linux in 2024

 Main features:

-Legacy extension compatibility: Supports older Firefox extensions, including those no longer compatible with modern versions.
+Legacy Extension Compatibility: Supports older Firefox extensions, including those no longer compatible with modern versions.

-Open source and cross-platform support: Available on various operating systems, including Linux, Windows, and macOS.
+Open source and cross-platform support: Available on various operating systems, including Linux, Windows and macOS.

 Mullvad